-Students to be Served: Location(s): (Select from All, Students with Disabilities, or Specific Student Groups) (Select from All Schools, Specific Schools, and/or Specific Grade Spans) [Add Students to be Served selection here] [Add Location(s) selection here]
+(Select from All, Students with Disabilities, or Specific Student Groups)

-Students to be Served: (Select from English Learners, Foster Youth, and/or Low Income) Scope of Services: (Select from LEA-wide, Schoolwide, or Limited to Unduplicated Student Group(s)) Location(s): (Select from All Schools, Specific Schools, and/or Specific Grade Spans) English Learners Foster Youth Low Income LEA-wide All Schools Actions/Services Select from New, Modified, or Unchanged for 2017-18 Select from New, Modified, or Unchanged for 2018-19 Select from New, Modified, or Unchanged for 2019-20 Unchanged Action Modified Action Modified Action 2017-18 Actions/Services 2018-19 Actions/Services 2019-20 Actions/Services HLE: 1 - High-Quality Teachers, Substitutes, Administrators and Staff HLE: 1 - High-Quality Teachers, Substitutes, Administrators and Staff HLE: 1 - High-Quality Teachers, Substitutes, Administrators and Staff To obtain, retain, train and support educators to be high quality and well- rounded role models that embody the vision that every student will succeed academically, socially, emotionally, and able to learn in a safe and supportive school climate.
-To obtain, retain, train and support educators to be high quality and well- rounded role models that embody the vision that every student will succeed academically, socially, emotionally, and able to learn in a safe and supportive school climate.
-To obtain, retain, train and support educators to be high quality and well- rounded role models that embody the vision that every student will succeed academically, socially, emotionally, and able to learn in a safe and supportive school climate.
-HLE1.1 Positive Behavior Intervention Support (PBIS) framework, including HERO PBIS system HLE1.1 Positive Behavior Intervention Support (PBIS) framework, including HERO PBIS system HLE1.1 Positive Behavior Intervention Support (PBIS) framework, including HERO PBIS system
+(Select from All Schools, Specific Schools, and/or Specific Grade Spans)

-HLE 1.2 Instructional Coach HLE 1.2 Instructional Coach --- --
+For Actions/Services included as contributing to meeting the Increased or Improved Services Requirement: Students to be Served: (Select from English Learners, Foster Youth, and/or Low Income) Scope of Services: (Select from LEA-wide, Schoolwide, or Limited to Unduplicated Student Group(s)) Location(s): (Select from All Schools, Specific Schools, and/or Specific Grade Spans) English Learners Foster Youth Low Income LEA-wide All Schools Actions/Services Select from New, Modified, or Unchanged for 2017-18 Select from New, Modified, or Unchanged for 2018-19 Select from New, Modified, or Unchanged for 2019-20 Unchanged Action Modified Action Modified Action 2017-18 Actions/Services 2018-19 Actions/Services 2019-20 Actions/Services HLE: 1 - High-Quality Teachers, Substitutes, Administrators and Staff HLE: 1 - High-Quality Teachers, Substitutes, Administrators and Staff HLE: 1 - High-Quality Teachers, Substitutes, Administrators and Staff To obtain, retain, train and support educators to be high quality and well-rounded role models that embody the vision that every student will succeed academically, socially, emotionally, and able to learn in a safe and supportive school climate.
+To obtain, retain, train and support educators to be high quality and well-rounded role models that embody the vision that every student will succeed academically, socially, emotionally, and able to learn in a safe and supportive school climate.
+To obtain, retain, train and support educators to be high quality and well-rounded role models that embody the vision that every student will succeed academically, socially, emotionally, and able to learn in a safe and supportive school climate.
+HLE1.1 Positive Behavior Intervention Support (PBIS) framework, including HERO PBIS system HLE1.1 Positive Behavior Intervention Support (PBIS) framework, including HERO PBIS system HLE1.1 Positive Behavior Intervention Support (PBIS) framework, including HERO PBIS system HLE 1.2 Instructional Coach HLE 1.2 Instructional Coach